sahanasatishhh/W2Meet-As-A-MicroService/README.md

 This project is inspired from When2Meet with the aim to find the best availabilities among two users, availability in this case is series of one hours slots of a user throughout the week.

 ## Architecure Overview
-The system consists of three services, each having thier own domain and dependencies
+The system consists of five services, each having their own domain and dependencies
+1. `gateway-service`
+- Forwards client requests to appropriate backend services, hiding internal URLs and ports.
+- Acts as the **single public entrypoint** to the system.

 1. `user-service`
-- Stores user information and thier availabilities in Redis.
+- Stores user information and their availabilities in Redis.
 - Contains three endpoints:
     - one GET endpoint for fetching a valid user's availabilities
     - one POST endpoint that creates users and their availabilities